 Recent computational, neurophysiological, and psychophysical studies suggest that completed contours emerge from activation patterns of orientation selective cells in the primary visual cortex, or V1.
-In this project we suggest modeling these patterns as 3D curves in the mathematical continuous space R^2 — S^1, a.k.a. the unit tangent bundle associated with the image plane R^2, that abstracts V1.
-Then, we propose that the completed shape may follow physical/biological principles which are conveniently abstracted and analyzed in this space.
-We implement our theories by numerical and biologically plausible algorithms to show ample experimental results of visually completed curves in natural and synthetic scenes.
+In this project we suggest a theory that models these patterns as 3D curves in the mathematical continuous space R^2 — S^1, a.k.a. the unit tangent bundle associated with the image plane R^2.
+This space nicely abstracts the basic functional organization of V1 and thus we propose that the completed shape may follow physical/biological principles that are conveniently abstracted and analyzed in this space.
+We implement our theories by numerical and biologically plausible algorithms to show ample experimental results of visually completed curves in various scenes.

 Our research into curve completion in the tangent bundle explores various completion principle and implementation techniques.
 While the technical details must be obtained from the papers, here we show some visual results.

 Minimum length in the tangent bundle – Analytic/numerical results